nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

     glimpse(flights1)

-From the imported csv file, you can see that R defaults to dbl for numeric data and chr for character data. in the original flights dataframe above, we can see the import defaults in flight1 clearly do not meet the intentions of the analyst.
-So, from the outset, you will need to know what the analyst requires when you are first loading your csv files.
+From the imported csv file, again, you can see that R defaults to dbl for numeric data and chr for character data.
+In the original flights dataframe above, we can see the import defaults in flight1 clearly do not meet the intentions of the analyst.

 # 1_3_stray_commas